Optional Chaining in JavaScript (?.)

 album.affiliateLinkClick?.()

 This will trigger and run the affiliateLinkClick function if it exists, and otherwise simply won't do anything aside from return undefined.
+If the property exists but is not callable, the optional call still throws a TypeError.

 This optional chaining syntax will hopefully help you cut down on repeated code or wasted characters in your work and it helps to keep your code clear and easy to read, too.